github/docs/content/github/developing-online-with-codespaces/managing-encrypted-secrets-for-codespaces.md

 {% note %}

-**Notes:**

-- Encrypted secrets for {% data variables.product.prodname_codespaces %} is currently in beta and subject to change.
+**Note:** Encrypted secrets for {% data variables.product.prodname_codespaces %} is currently in beta and subject to change.
-- Tokens starting with GITHUB_ are reserved

 {% endnote %}

 ### About encrypted secrets for {% data variables.product.prodname_codespaces %}